Welcome to my website. It’s very much under construction, so please bear with me and do come back from time to time to see how I have updated it.

 Links to relevant pages are on the top of this site – hover the cursor over each category to reveal sub-pages which contain specific articles.

 You may have been referred here from the Raymond Williams Foundation site.
 If so, it is best to go straight to “Raymond Williams Work”, which concerns my musings about the work of this very significant writer and critic.
-My involvement with the Raymond Williams Foundation makes – perhaps – a small contribution to a better world?
+My involvement with the Raymond Williams Foundation has made – perhaps – a small contribution to a better world?

 “Bibliography” is a portentous term to describe my published output; much of it is trivial, but I may as well list it anyway.

 “Miscellaneous writings” are mostly pieces lifted from my blogs, musing about all sort of matters.
-These include “Joyce’s Ulysses”, which contains my occasional musings on that book and its author.
-“Local history” deals mostly with pieces about my home town of Wallasey, largely those that I wrote in the 1980s.
+These include “Joyce’s Ulysses”, which contains my very occasional musings on that book and its author.
+“Local history” deals mostly with pieces about my home town of Wallasey, largely expansions of those that I wrote in the 1980s.